We believe the fastest way to

 Workshops: Real world education

-The workshops are free to her and only a few hours after school each week.
+The workshops are free.
 They are non-religious and tailored to be relevant and respectful to her culture.
 They’re hosted by a local moderator or teacher who can put the course information in cultural and social context for her.
 The workshops are always held in safe secure environment where she can feel free to express herself, discuss pressing issues or just get silly and have fun.
-All of our workshops are conducted within Hill Tribe communities in the Mae Wang region of Northern Thailand.

 Curriculum topics cover: